SchweitzerGAO/rasa-train-generator/README.md

 There is no need to create `Template` instances.
 Just specify the input file and output file and use the `generate_from_file` method will be OK.

+**Note**:

+- If the data is from a `txt` file:

+Remember to specify the key of this `Generator` and there shall only be value of the same key in the file without the key of the data
+- If the data is from a `csv` or `tsv` file:

+ You don't need to specify the key of this `Generator` there shall be 2 columns with the first column key (can be various) and the second one value.
+ Don't forget to set `has_header=True` if there is a header in the file.

 ## Coming Soon...
 - Generating `story`, `synonym` and `rule` data